 2. Keep vacation tasks to a bare minimum

 Create a visual picture of where you’re headed and think about the things you can’t do without.
 For example, you can make sure to bring with you plenty of smaller-value dollar bills that come handy when tipping waiters, tour guides, shuttle drivers, housekeeping staff, etc.

 3. Know your credit-card coverage

-Unknown to some travellers, some sort of travel protection is offered by many credit cards.
-This protection may be in terms of lost luggage, trip cancelation coverage, rental car insurance and more.
+Unknown to some travelers, some sort of travel protection is offered by many credit cards.
+This protection may be in terms of lost luggage, trip cancellation coverage, rental car insurance and more.
 The point in doing this is to have a peace of mind in case something goes wrong down the line.

 4. Don’t keep thinking about what might go wrong